How to Choose A Paint Color

 Think about your existing furniture and accessories

 Paint color choices can feel limitless.
-Start narrowing down your options by looking at your furniture and fabric colors.
-Favorite rugs, pillows or accessories can lead to the perfect paint color.
+We recommend narrowing your options by looking at your existing furniture and fabric colors.
+These elements are already part of the room's overall aesthetic, so incorporating them into your color choice can create a cohesive and harmonious look.
+Favorite rugs, pillows, or accessories can act as a color palette and help you find the perfect paint color.

 Look to current trends and design ideas for inspiration